 -

-Investment Amount: A cash deposit of $500,000 USD or its equivalent in other currencies.
+Investment Amount: Cash deposit of 500,000 USD or its equivalent in other currencies.

 -

-Holding Condition: This amount must be blocked in one of the government-approved banks in Turkey for at least 3 years.
+Retention Condition: This amount must be frozen in one of the banks approved by the Turkish government for a minimum of 3 years.

 -